-DWDWA is an incorporated not-for-profit organisation, founded in 1980 by members of the community who believed that every mentally competent person should, with appropriate safeguards, have a legal right to determine the time and manner of his or her death (a voluntary assisted death) and that a medical practitioner should be able to carry out this request.
+DWDWA is an incorporated not-for-profit association, founded in 1984 by members of the community who believed that every mentally competent person should, with appropriate safeguards, have a legal right to determine the time and manner of his or her death (a voluntary assisted death) and that a medical practitioner should be able to carry out this request.

 - Liaise with national and international Voluntary Assisted Death, or Dying With Dignity organisations and the media.

 - Attend local, national and overseas forums on voluntary assisted death issues.

 - Provide information on governmental legislative requirements relating to dying with dignity.